 The energy ‘load’ of many common foods and physical activities will surprise you.

 The food cards have been developed by a team of credentialed Dietitians and Diabetes Educators, and represent the best clinical data available.
-The physical activities have been researched and compiled by an accredited Personal Trainer.
+The physical activities have been researched and compiled by an accredited Fitness Instructor.

-Players learn how much energy they are actually recommended to consume each day (EER), based on their age and gender, and find out how their body uses that energy.
+In both games, players learn how much energy they are actually recommended to consume each day, based on their age and gender, and find out how their body uses that energy.

 The YiYO games highlight the importance of balancing energy input and output, and players pick up practical strategies on how to manage their food and exercise choices to maximise their chance of winning the ‘game of life’.

 It is difficult to offer a generic approach to lifestyle management when everyone’s experience and habits around food (Yi) and physical activity (YO) are so vastly different.